top of page

 How many injections can I have for a frozen shoulder?

-Most patients notice a significant improvement from one injection, followed by a dedicated physiotherapy program to treat frozen shoulders.
+Most patients notice a significant improvement from one frozen shoulder injection, followed by a dedicated physiotherapy program to treat frozen shoulders.
 However, in about 10% of the cases, the symptoms of a frozen shoulder are severe, and the patient can notice partial improvement.
 This is more commonly seen in diabetic patients.
 In such cases, a second injection can be considered.
 However, we always try to avoid a second injection, and routinely we would not consider a repeat injection until 3-4 months from the last one.
-To learn more, please see our article about How many steroid injections can I have?
+To learn more, please see our article about How many frozen shoulder steroid injections can I have?

 Can I get frozen shoulder twice?